 - The trees should not be too weak (see later what weak means)

-If you build trees with standard random projections, then a computation at a non-leaf node (to choose whether to go to the left or right child) will take time proportional to all the features (e.g. 100).
-This is simply too much when just one feature will suffice.
+If you build trees with standard random projections, then a computation at a non-leaf node (to choose whether to go to the left or right child) will take time proportional to the number of features (e.g. 100).
+This is simply too much when just splitting on one single feature will suffice.
 So, it is essential to have run the SVD to sphere the data.
 The multiplication of the data by a random matrix before building the tree is simply a random rotation of the dataset.
 This is necessary to guarantee that different trees will explore the space of the points in different ways.

 On point 2.
 What are good trees?
 It means that if two points are really nearest neighbors, then they should end-up together (in the same leaf) in many trees.
 For high-dimensional and very noisy data, this might not happen.